blssed/EduRob-LineFollower/readme.md

-This project lets a EduRob follow a white line
+This project lets EduRob follow a white line